1232 KMS: Reception

-Tatsam Mukherjee of Firstpost opined "In a country, where most news channels with far-reaching impact have let this crisis unfold in the background without any coverage, 1232 Kms lies in an enviable position without a contemporary film tackling a similar theme."
+Tatsam Mukherjee of Firstpost opined "In a country, where most news channels with far-reaching impact have let this crisis unfold in the background without any coverage, 1232 km lies in an enviable position without a contemporary film tackling a similar theme."
 Nandini Ramnath writing for Scroll.in said, "The 86-minute documentary is a timely reminder of the perilous journeys of migrants during the 2020 lockdown".
 Giving 4 out of 5 stars, Roktim Rajpal of Deccan Herald stated 1232 KMS documentary is "hard-hitting" and a wise approach as it makes the documentary a lot more relatable.
-Shubham Kulkarni of Koimoi stated "It isn’t just another documentary that’s preachy and self-indulgent.
+Shubham Kulkarni of Koimoi stated "It isn't just another documentary that's preachy and self-indulgent.
 It is an effort to show you what the pandemic looked like for the people neglected."
-Film critic Rhea Srivatsava gave 3 out of 5 in her review for LetsOTT stating "The film deserves one watch, even if it is to get off our privileged positions and see the damage and devastation of the pandemic beyond people’s lives because it is one that will linger on for the unforeseeable future."
+Film critic Rhea Srivatsava gave 3 out of 5 in her review for LetsOTT stating "The film deserves one watch, even if it is to get off our privileged positions and see the damage and devastation of the pandemic beyond people's lives because it is one that will linger on for the unforeseeable future."

+Roktim Rajpal from Deccan Chronicle gave a rating of 4/5.
+Amar Ujala rated the film 4/5.